TRAVEL ADVICE FOR STUDENTS

 In España, France, and Italia Study Abroad students are given a specific date that they are required to meet in Paris, Rome, or Madrid respectively.
 Read More

+A consideration of attire is flexibility.
 The program calendar is established a year in advance.
 Many reservations do not offer flexibility.
 Students must be ready to adapt to all weather conditions.
 Rain will not stop us from visiting Alhambra, Pompeii, or Versailles.
 Read More

 Expenses while abroad vary greatly from student to student.
 Read More